zetterberg123/Website/README.md

 ### 2023 Planned changes
 - Fix links looking weird on Firefox
-- Update and add projects
+- Update and add projects (one added)
 - Finalize about page
 - Update contact page
-- Remove or get new icon
+- Remove or get new icon (semi fixed)
 - Static Site Generator (Jekyll, Astro, SvelteKit or any of the other million generators)

+### 2023 changes
+- Update logo and favicon
+- One project added

 ### 2022 changes
 - Contact page